-A Functional Threshold Power (FTP) cycling test is a simple, non-invasive, way of assessing your cycling performance level.
-As well as measuring cycling performance, it’s widely used to determine specific cycling training zones.
+A Functional Threshold Power (FTP) cycling test is a straightforward, non-invasive method of assessing your cycling performance level.
+And is often used to establish specific cycling training zones.

 What is an FTP cycling test?